First of all, Merry Christmas to everyone!

 This is a good option to have as a muni course in Sacramento, but it’s definitely not worth going too far out of your way for if visiting from out of town.

 On the positive side, I think the two most interesting factors of the MacKenzie Course are the bunkers and the greens.
 This is where most of the challenge lies.
-The layout is mostly pretty straightforward from tee to green, so the subtleties on and around the greens is where the course does have some real bite.
+The layout is mostly pretty straightforward from tee to green, so the subtleties on and around the greens provide some bite throughout the course.

 Though there aren’t a ton of bunkers on the course, I would describe most of them as pretty “penal.”
 It’s best to avoid them or be left with an awkward recovery shot.
 The greens don’t feature a ton of slope or undulation, but what’s there is very difficult to read and the subtle breaks will drive you crazy after awhile.